gohugoio/hugoDocs/content/en/methods/page/OutputFormats.md

 {{ end }}
 ```

-Please see the [link to output formats] section to understand the importance of the construct above.
+Please see the [link to output formats][] section to understand the importance of the construct above.

 [associated methods]: /methods/output-format/
+[details]: /configuration/output-formats/
 [link to output formats]: /configuration/output-formats/#link-to-output-formats